 • Prevent company dissolution or being struck off

-Here we will discuss the requirement of annual compliance related to Private Limited, Public Limited Company and LLP:
+Here we will discuss the requirements of annual compliance related to Private Limited, Public Limited Company, and LLP:

 Private Limited Company & Public Limited Company: